lando/lando/docs/tutorials/lamp.md

 Configuration
 -------------

 Lando will add some helpful environment variables into your `appserver` so you can get database credential information.
 These are in addition to the [default variables](./../config/services.md#environment) that we inject into every container.
-These are accessible via `php`'s [`getenv()`](http://php.net/manual/en/function.getenv.php) function.
+These are accessible via PHP's [`getenv()`](http://php.net/manual/en/function.getenv.php) function.

 ```bash
 DB_HOST=database